ssreekanth2000/project_1/report.md

 ## Correlations in drug use

-For the second part, we are looking at the correlations in usage between cannabis and other substances and will try to visualize some these relationships.
+For the second part, we are looking at the correlations in usage between cannabis and other substances and will try to visualize some of these relationships.
 This is highly interesting as legalization is a very much debated issue with cannabis labeled as the "gateway" drug.
+We are not looking to draw any concrete conclusions but are just looking for intersting data points and patterns.

 **Cannabis and alcohol**